rstade/TcpEngine/high-level-architecture.md

 - Uses DPDK via NetBricks/e2d2.
 PCI `PmdPort` and optional `KNI` interface per NIC.
 - Cargo config sets DPDK library search paths; `build.sh` exports the same for shell builds.

-If you’d like, I can also generate a mermaid diagram or PNG/SVG based on this blueprint.